 Combining extensive background material with practical language instruction, this is the user-friendly way to start signing. c2005

 The circulating Toy collection in the Kids’ Library includes many toys which can be used by children with sensory needs or children needing other adaptations.
+You can search the catalog with the phrase “adaptive toys” to see our collection, or click here.
 Here are a few examples from our Toy collection.

 Perfect for developing grasping skills, localizing sound and teaching cause and effect.
 Simply pick up the tube, hold it in a vertical position and it instantly rewards you with glowing lights and soothing vibrations. #832 (Requires 2 AA batteries)